tai1nguyen/dnd-greetings-from-gadgetzan/goblin-king-rises/act-1/2-thief-in-the-night.md

 When the characters reach the center of the clearing, the goblins in hiding will launch their attack.
 The exhausted goblin will retreat from combat.

->As goblins are much weaker than the average adventurer, it is highly recommended that these goblins outnumber the characters at least 2:1 once combat starts.
->
->Additionally, the goblins will retreat once more than half of them are slain.

 ### Conclusion
 The characters are able to retrieve their stolen gear and in the distance they find the goblin thief cowering behind a knocked down tree.